gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Some of the latest ARM based CPU, such as the Fujitsu A64fx, support the Scalable Vector Extensions (SVE).
-Though SVE can be used to generate fairly efficient Vector Length Agnostic (VLA) code, this is not a good fit for |Gromacs| (as the SIMD vector length assumed to be known at CMake time).
-Consequently, the SVE vector length must be fixed at CMake time.
+Though SVE can be used to generate fairly efficient Vector Length Agnostic (VLA) code, this is not a good fit for |Gromacs|, as the SIMD vector length is fixed at CMake time.
 The default is to automatically detect the default vector length at CMake time (via the ``/proc/sys/abi/sve_default_vector_length`` pseudo-file, and this can be changed by configuring with ``GMX_SIMD_ARM_SVE_LENGTH=<len>``.
 The supported vector lengths are 128, 256, 512 and 1024.
 Since the SIMD short-range non-bonded kernels